mradunsky/SLICE-QT-Firmware-Upgrade/README.md

 # SLICE-QT-Firmware-Upgrade
-Repository for the latest released firmware for the SLICE-QT
+Repository for the latest released firmware for the SLICE-QTC

 ## Requires
   Vescent SLICE-PC-GUI application available at: